tuanway/servoyMailMerge/README.md

 # servoyMailMerge

-Small utility for use with mail merges in Servoy Smart Client Apache POI is required and is included in the 'POI' folder.
+Small utility for use with mail merges in Servoy Smart Client.
+This was created using Apache POI and it is required for working functionality.

 # Import solution
-Move POI folder to the Servoy developer's plugins directory prior to usage.
+Move the included POI folder to the Servoy developer's plugins directory prior to usage.
 To test funcionality import 'dotxandoftToHTML.servoy' solution.

 #Usage